Mira Ann Smith: Early life and influences

-Smith was born in 1926 in Alexandria, Louisiana to parents George W. Smith and Beulah Martin Smith.
+Smith was born in 1926 in Alexandria, Louisiana, to parents George W. Smith and Beulah Martin Smith.
 Her mother was a seamstress for The Fashion, Inc., a women's clothing company.
 She grew up attending the local Baptist church.
-Smith had two older sisters, Kathleen and Birdie Lee and from an early age, all three were encouraged to play music.
+Smith had two older sisters, Kathleen and Birdie Lee, and from an early age, all three were encouraged to play music.
 Her parents saved their money and bought Smith an expensive Martin guitar on which she quickly became proficient.

-In 1955, Smith was elected president of the newly organized Song Writers Club of Shreveport, which was founded to give young writers the opportunity to introduce their work to the public.
-The club started with 6 members.
+In 1955, Smith was elected president of the newly-organized Song Writers Club of Shreveport, which was founded to give young writers the opportunity to introduce their work to the public.
+The club started with six members.

 Smith was greatly inspired by Les Paul, both by his guitar playing and his innovations with multi-track studio recording.
 When the first Les Paul guitar came on the market, she "had to have" one.

 Louisiana Hayride

-Smith was a fan and later performed on the Louisiana Hayride, a live radio show recorded from the city auditorium in Shreveport and broadcast on station KWKH.
+Smith was a fan of, and later performed on, the Louisiana Hayride, a live radio show recorded from the city auditorium in Shreveport and broadcast on station KWKH.
 Smith began to notice many Hayride artists were being offered recording contracts and others were looking for a place to record their music.
 Smith recognized the opportunity to open her own recording studio.

 Royal Audio Music, Ram Recording Co.

-In 1955, when Smith was 29, she acquired the building located at 2439 Lakeshore Drive in Shreveport and turned it into Royal Audio Recording studio.
-She purchased a single-track crown tape recorder, a Neumann U 47 microphone, and a Rek-O-Kut acetate disc cutter.
-Her cousin, Alton Warwick, worked on the carpentry and attached egg crates to the walls as a soundproofing measure.
+In 1955, when Smith was 29, she acquired the building located at 2439 Lakeshore Drive in Shreveport and turned it into the Royal Audio Recording studio.
+She purchased a single-track Crown tape recorder, a Neumann U 47 microphone, and a Rek-O-Kut acetate disc cutter.
+Her cousin, Alton Warwick, worked on the carpentry there and attached egg crates to the walls as a soundproofing measure.
 To publicize her new recording services, she placed ads in the local papers and in Billboard magazine.

-RAM Records
+Ram Records

 In 1955, a short time after opening the studio, Smith started her own record label, Ram Records.
-Smith discovered RCA made quality custom pressings for Indie labels and began to use their services.
-Smith scoured most of Louisiana and east Texas, crossing racial and genre boundaries in her search for talented artists.
-She recorded musicians performing Country, Rockabilly, Swamp Pop, and R&B.
+Smith discovered that RCA made quality custom pressings for independent labels and began to use their services.
+She scoured most of Louisiana and east Texas, crossing racial and genre boundaries in her search for talented artists.
+She recorded musicians performing country, rockabilly, swamp pop, and R&B.

 Ram recording artists included Linda Brannon, Margaret Lewis, Roy "Boogie Boy" Perkins, The Lonesome Drifter, Bobby Page and the Riff Raffs, Endom Spires, June Bug Bailey, Sonny ("Golden Boy") Williamson II, Carol Williams, Larry Bamburg, James Heubert Wilson, Charlotte Ray Hunter, and many others.
-Smith utilized the talents of some of the best musicians in Shreveport, many of whom went on to sign contracts with major labels and become highly respected musicians, including James Burton Joe Osborn, Dale Hawkins, and Jerry Kennedy.
+Smith utilized the talents of some of the best musicians in Shreveport, many of whom went on to sign contracts with major labels and become highly respected musicians, including James Burton, Joe Osborn, Dale Hawkins, and Jerry Kennedy.